wxWidgets/website/about/team/index.md

 ## Major Contributors

-This list is mainly based on SVN write access but there are of course many more people who make important contributions to wxWidgets.
+This list is mainly based on commit access but there are of course many more people who make important contributions to wxWidgets.

 * [Bryan Petty](mailto:bryan@ibaku.net) - Bryan contributed the refactoring of